-Estate and Inheritance
+Estate Divison and Litigation

 Estate matters in Puerto Rico can be a complicated and overwhelming task.
 We know this firsthand, so we offer support and guidance throughout the complete process, and offer legal services that range from simple investigations to complex estate division litigation, while taking into account the economic feasibility of dividing the estate.
 Heirs living outside of Puerto Rico have very limited access to the resources and information necessary to aid in the decision-making approach that determines if they accept or decline an estate.
 Accepting an estate blindly can lead to irreversible consequences.
 This is why our main area of concern is gathering the right amount of information in the quickest time possible.